 3. Statutory consultation stage

 Once a proposed parking scheme gains more than 50% of respondents in favour within the scheme boundary, we can apply for a Traffic Regulation Order (TRO).
 This requires a statutory consultation.
 This is the final way for residents to have their say.
 Notices are advertised and people can submit written support, comments or objections.
-These will be considered before final approval at the Cambridge City Joint Area Committee.
+These will be considered via the officer delegation process.